-- The applicant should be preferably the author or co‐author of a paper accepted for publication at IEEE NetSoft 2019 or one of its co-located workshops.
+- The applicant should be the author or a co‐author of a paper accepted for publication at NetSoft 2020 or one of its co-located workshops.

 - The applicant is encouraged to have registered for the conference at the time of application.

-- To be eligible for IEEE ComSoc-awarded grants, the applicant must be a Student Member of IEEE ComSoc (bear in mind that being IEEE Student Member alone does not make an applicant eligible).
+- To be eligible for IEEE ComSoc STG grants, the applicant must be a Student Member of IEEE ComSoc (bear in mind that being IEEE Student Member alone does not make an applicant eligible).
 Besides, the applicant may not receive more than one STG in any 12-month period.

 The applicant should send an application containing: